Lung

 Board review style question #1

 A 50 year old man with hypoxia and bilateral interstitial infiltrates on chest imaging showed intra-alveolar foamy material.
-Grocott-Gomori methenamine (GMS) stain is shown in the figure above.
+Grocott-Gomori methenamine silver (GMS) stain is shown in the figure above.
 What is the diagnosis?

 1. Alveolar proteinosis